mpc-hc/mpc-hc.org/source/latest_posts.rst

 After almost 6 weeks after the previous stable release, we decided to release 1.6.4.

-It's a maintance release with a couple of UI improvements, few bugfixes and better API.
+It's a maintenance release with a couple of UI improvements, few bugfixes and better API.

 .. raw:: html